 If user forget / lost the password, please go into BIOS setting to change the Power On Method, or keyin another words as password instead of original one.

 OnBoard Primary PCI IDE: This option turns on and off the onboard primary IDE.
-The default is enabled.

 Enabled: This activates the primary PCI IDE.

 Disabled: This disables the primary PCI IDE and frees up the resource.